 Founded in 1990 as “The Teaching Company”, The Great Courses offers video and audio courses in a wide range of fields, such as philosophy, history, literature, science, and music — all designed to meet the diverse educational needs of lifelong learners around the globe.
 These courses are taught by university professors rigorously selected for intellectual distinction and teaching excellence.

-Dr. Ressler has developed three video lecture series for The Great Courses and is currently working on a fourth.
+Dr. Ressler has developed four video lecture series for The Great Courses.
 If you have any questions about these courses or would like to provide feedback, please contact Steve.

 When we think about modern engineering and technology, we tend instinctively to think about sophisticated computing devices and other consumer electronics; about jet aircraft and bullet trains; about robots and lasers.
 But in many ways, the products of modern engineering that have the most substantial influence on our lives are the ones we almost never think about—the everyday technologies that surround us in our homes and workplaces—the infrastructure systems that have been so beautifully integrated into the fabric of modern civilization that they’re practically invisible and are inevitably taken for granted.